sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/8-Aggregate-Functions-COUNT-MIN-MAX-AVG-SUM.md

 ### Aggregate functions support callbacks
 - COUNT (expression) - include or not
 	- COUNT(column) - will ignore NULLs.
+TRUE AND FALSE, 1 and 0 everything is treated as true.
 - SUM (expression) - returnage value is added.
 - AVG (expression) - returnage value is added, but COUNT(\*) is still done.
 Even nulls are counted.
+- Ternary `IF(condition, val1, val2)`.
 ```sql
 SELECT COUNT(table.action = 'confirmed')
 	-- will couunt table.action = "confirmed", all others are not counted